Campus Safety and Security

 The Mercy University CARE Team

-The Mercy University CARE Team is a collaborative group of University officials who focus on the prevention and early intervention for students experiencing serious distress or engaging in harmful or disruptive behaviors.
-Through an online reporting form, Mercy University community members can alert the CARE Team of students of concern and will be able to review, assess, and make recommendations for how to best assist a referred student.
-The Team aims to intervene and assist students in meeting their academic, personal and professional goals at the University.
-To submit a referral for a student, you can access the CARE Referral Form through this link: https://cm.maxient.com/reportingform.php?MercyUniversity&layout_id=5.
-You may also reach to the CARE Team through the email care@mercy.edu.
+The purpose of the CARE Team (Concern, Assessment, Response, Evaluation) is to serve as a collaborative group focused on prevention and early intervention for students experiencing serious distress or engaging in harmful or disruptive behaviors.
+Through an online reporting form available to the Mercy University community the CARE Team will be alerted to students of concern and will be able to review, assess, and make recommendations for how to best assist reported students.
+The Team aims to intervene and assist students in meeting their academic, personal, and professional goals at the University.

 Health and Wellness